adonzone/adonaizon/index.md

 ## This is Adonaizone's page!

-Hi, I am adonaizone, and
+Hi, I am adonaizone, and you can stalk me on [Scratch](https://scratch.mit.edu/users/adonaizone/)

 ### Markdown